Entrega Total

-Entrega Total (Give in Your All) is a studio album by Mexican pop band OV7.
+Entrega Total ("Full Delivery") is a studio album by Mexican pop band OV7.
 The album was nominated "Latin Pop Album of the Year by a Duo or Group" and "Latin Pop Album of the Year by a New Artist" at the 1999 Billboard Latin Music Awards.
 The contains the lead single "Te Quiero Tanto, Tanto" from the Mexican telenovela Mi pequeña traviesa (1997).